Read transcripts of debates in both Houses

 EU Energy and Environment Sub-Committee

 Report published on 8 February 2019.
-Awaiting Government Response and Debate.
+Government response received 4 April 2019.
+Awaiting debate.

 Despite the long lead-in time, when the Committee examined the issue in November and December 2018 they found little evidence of the landing obligation being followed to date and an almost unanimous view that the UK was not ready for full implementation.